-The growth in income and subsequent grant-making in 2019 has enabled the Fund to reach more people in need than ever before, and we hope to continue this trend by at least maintaining 2019's exceptional performance.
+The growth in income and subsequent grant-making in 2020 has enabled the Fund to reach more people in need than ever before, which is a considerable achievement given the limitations created by COVID-19.
+We hope to continue this trend by at least maintaining 2020's performance in 2021.
 Donations continue to come from a few generous sources, and the Fund's focus remains on widening those networks and increasing lower-level gifts to help generate a future pipeline.
-New senior level supporters are beginning to support in this effort.
+New senior supporters are beginning to support in this effort.
 The establishment of a major campaign partnership with the Cuban Association in particular should open up new opportunities for support for this ground-breaking work.

-We are currently working with our local partners to assess the impact of the COVID-19 pandemic on their activities.
-Feedback to date suggests projects are adapting well to the change in circumstances and increasing their outreach activities, with the appropriate precautions in place, where facilities have had to close.
-We expect to see more demand for the services of our partners projects, with the number of vulnerable in society across the global increasing as a result of the pandemic and associated measures.
-We plan to work with our donors to meet this need and to continue to support the forgotten.
+We are continuing to work with our local partners to assess the impact of the COVID-19 pandemic on their activities.
+Projects are adapting well to the change in circumstances and increasing their outreach activities, with the appropriate precautions in place, where facilities have had to close.
+We continue to see more demand for the services of our partners' projects, with the number of vulnerable in society across the global increasing as a result of the pandemic and associated measures.
+Requirements for additional PPE and capacity restrictions to enable social distancing have increased running costs of many programmes, at the same time as an increase in overall demand.
+We plan to work with our donors to meet these growing needs and to continue to support the forgotten.